 Natural gas projects are on the receiving end of the bad PR its cousin - oil - is getting from global financiers.
 A growing consensus among major lenders to the oil and gas industry is reshaping the funding landscape.
 Banks like Barclays have announced they will no longer directly finance new oil and gas projects and are also imposing broader restrictions on lending to energy companies expanding fossil fuel production.
 Barclays is not acting alone but is joining the ranks of HSBC, BNP Paribas, and others tightening oil and gas lending policies.
 These institutions are rather diverting their available funding to renewable energy projects, targeting \$1 trillion in sustainable financing by 2030 to combat global warming.
 Again, Africa is worst-hit because of its dependence on investments from outside the continent.
 There is a global wave of financiers cutting off funding for fossil fuels and although oil projects are the target, some residual impact affects gas projects.
 As at November 2024, over 40 banks from across the world have announced that they will be boycotting investments in the East African Crude Oil Pipeline (EACOP) connecting Uganda and Tanzania.
-The Kudu gas project in Namibia has been delayed for 13 years due to its inability to secure financing.
-In Mozambique, the US EXIM bank is reassessing its previous commitment \$4.7 billion to TotalEnergies' of Mozambique LNG project.
+The Kudu gas project in Namibia has been delayed for 13 years due to its secure financing. inability to In Mozambique, the US EXIM bank is reassessing its previous commitment of \$4.7 billion to TotalEnergies' Mozambique LNG project.
 This wave of financial redirection signals a significant challenge for Africa's energy aspirations.
 One step forward, two steps backwards...

-The current investment in domestic infrastructure falls short of gas meeting Africa's needs.
+The current investment in domestic gas infrastructure falls short of meeting Africa's needs.
 With 43% of the population lacking access to modern energy, insufficient investments leave infrastructure underdeveloped, limiting the distribution of natural gas for local consumption.
 Investors in gas projects have focused on exports primarily because of profitability and the security of assets.
 However, it is without a doubt that investments into the sector that trickle down to the average African is of very little value.
 What is worse is that it puts Africa's energy security at risk.
 CNG - Africa's way to boost domestic demand and encourage gas investments.
 Some initiatives have been launched by some African countries who look to encourage more investments into easing the supply of gas for domestic needs.
 One of the most recent and most notable is Nigeria's CNG initiative.
-The program was primarily launched to utilize CNG as a substitute to PMS which became expensive due to fuel subsidy removal.
+The program was primarily launched to utilize CNG as a which substitute to PMS became expensive due to fuel subsidy removal.
 It has inadvertently looked to encourage investments into CNG stations and associated infrastructure to encourage domestic consumption.
 Unfortunately, the program is yet to catch on - mostly on the demand side as citizens are put off by the high initial cost of conversion.
-Egypt also shares in this ideology and has looked to drive the adoption of CNG but has also been met with similar challenges.
-Both initiatives are largely government-driven.
-About half of the investments in CNG in Nigeria were spending from government's purse.
-In Egypt, presidential directives allocated £68 million for vehicle conversion to CNG and a further £11 million was invested via the Egyptian Micro, Small, and Medium Enterprise Development Agency (MSMEDA).
-Some other ways the governments have pushed for the adoption of CNG in the respective countries include: - 1.
-Tax incentives: 5-year tax holiday for CNG companies in Egypt; tax exemptions on imported equipment in Nigeria; VAT waivers on domestic LNG,CNG & LPG sales in Nigeria. - 2.
-Subsidies: 100% free conversion for commercial vehicles in Nigeria; 50% subsidy on conversion fees for private vehicles.
-Despite the efforts by the governments to drive these initiatives, unfortunately, the adoption rate of CNG has not yet matched the investments.
-While CNG is cheaper for transportation when compared to petrol or diesel, for majority of the citizens, its initial cost of conversion is just not worth it.
-Following its investments, the Nigerian government projected to convert 1 million cars in three years - one year later, only 100,000 cars have been converted.